ADLINK-IST/opensplice/docs/html/RnRManagerGuide/_sources/installation.txt

   Please refer to the Vortex OpenSplice *Getting Started Guide* for full details of how Vortex OpenSplice is licensed.

-PrismTech supplies a license file for the RnR Manager product.
+ADLINK supplies a license file for the RnR Manager product.
 This file is *not* included in the software distribution.

 During the installation, you have the option of specifying the license